Francesco Ferruccio: Posthumous myth

-During the Risorgimento, when a country of Italy was being assembled from parts occupied by foreign empires or dynasties, the figure of Ferruccio became a historical metaphor for the present struggles.
+During the Risorgimento, when the country of Italy was being assembled from parts occupied by foreign empires or dynasties, the figure of Ferruccio became a historical metaphor for the present struggles.
 L'Assedio di Firenze, the most famous novel of Francesco Domenico Guerrazzi, was based on and greatly glorified his life; he is indeed cited in "Il Canto degli Italiani", the national anthem of Italy composed in 1847 by Goffredo Mameli.
 In an 1849 speech at Livorno, Garibaldi likened himself to him:

 "I have touched with my sword the ashes of Ferruccio, and I will know how to die like Ferruccio."

 Under Fascism, the legend of his life and death was much celebrated, and a festival in his name was set up in Florence to inculcate his life as an exemplary model.
 That partially accounts for the popularity of naming male children in Tuscany born at that period 'Ferruccio'.